 When we see the beauty and horror of the world we live in side by side, the madness of humankind, our own frailty, faults and failings, the world view that the Bible offers, is the one that makes the most sense – that explains why so much evil and suffering abounds.
 It explains what is going on in this world, and how God wants to reconcile mankind to himself, and how He will eventually conclude history, when he comes to earth for a second and final time.
 The more we probe, the more we ask questions, the more the evidence seems to stack up that the Bible is indeed true, and that it makes the most sense of what is happening all around us, and throughout history.

 History of Trinity Community Church

 On September 20th 1998 two established churches, St Stephen's Christian Fellowship and Canterbury New Covenant Church decided to join together and form a new church.
 Both churches had similar desires and aims and both were linked to Ichthus Christian Fellowship in London.
 Prior to that, St Stephens Fellowship had met at St Stephens Junior School since 1988, having been planted as a new church from the United Reformed Church in Canterbury.
-From January 2014 we will no longer be an Ichthus link but will be transitioning to become part of City Church, Canterbury.
-From June 2014 City Church will start a new congregation called City North which will meet in St Stephen's Junior School where we have been for 25 years.
+From January 2014 we will no longer be an Ichthus link but will be transitioning to become part of The City Church in Canterbury.
+From June 2014 The City Church will start a new congregation called Canterbury North which will meet in St Stephen's Junior School where we have been for 25 years.
 This will mean that Trinity Community Church will no longer remain as a separate church.